Rafin31/MERN-App/README.md

     REACT_APP_appId= your firebase key
 ```

-3. Install packages using
+4. Install packages using.
 ```
     npm install or yarn install
 ```

-4.
+5. Start the server.
 ```
     npm start or yarn start
 ```